-We have a Director Fee Plan, not currently in use, which had provided for payment to directors who are not employees of Data I/O Corporation by delivery of shares of our Common Stock.
-No shares were issued from the plan for 2016 or 2015 board service and 151,332 shares remain available in the plan as of December 31, 2016.
+We have a Director Fee Plan available to compensate directors who are not employees of Data I/O Corporation with equity.
+No shares were issued from the plan for 2017 or 2016 board service and 151,322 shares remain available in the plan as of December 31, 2017.